 Paul Heaton.
-Makeup Artist and MD
+Makeup Artist and Founder

-Devising strategic marketing solutions for Born’s business objectives, Paul is fully committed to our mission to improve the lives of trans and non-binary people by offering them practical help and advice, and working to boost their confidence and self-esteem.
+Devising strategic marketing solutions for Born’s business objectives, Paul is fully committed to a mission to improve the lives of trans and non-binary people by offering them practical help and advice, and working to boost their confidence and self-esteem.

 Paul’s makeup kit consists of brands such as Charlotte Tilbury, MAC, NYX, Urban Decay and Illamasqua.
 Paul is also fully insured to practice.

 “Beauty, to me, is about being comfortable in your own skin.
 That, or a kick-ass red lipstick.”

 Everybody wants to look their best all of the time but with the fast paced nature of modern life, people don’t always have the time and often, style falls down the priority pecking order.

 Got a special occasion or attending an event?
 Maybe, as many of us do, you’ve had a change in lifestyle (weight, relationship etc…) and you don’t know where to begin to adapt.
 That’s where I come in.
 The rational and practical voice that is on your side.

 Whether it’s editing your wardrobe to best represent where you are in your life now, helping you acquire those glam garments and accessories or being on hand at a photo shoot / runway fashion show, I’m your supporting style sister.

 - Fashion and Beauty Awards Finalist 2016